Remote config¶

 Update

-mapper:class RemoteConfigFeatureFlagModelMapper : EntityToModelMapper<FeatureFlag, RemoteConfigModel> { override fun convertToModel(entity: FeatureFlag): RemoteConfigModel { val key = when (entity) { FeatureFlag.ONBOARDING_ENABLED -> RemoteConfigKey.ONBOARDING_ENABLED } return RemoteConfigModel(key = key) } }
+RemoteConfigFeatureFlagModelMappermapper:class RemoteConfigFeatureFlagModelMapper : EntityToModelMapper<FeatureFlag, RemoteConfigModel> { override fun convertToModel(entity: FeatureFlag): RemoteConfigModel { val key = when (entity) { FeatureFlag.ONBOARDING_ENABLED -> RemoteConfigKey.ONBOARDING_ENABLED } return RemoteConfigModel(key = key) } } -

 Use in ViewModel: